jncabelin/CaesarCipher/README.md

 - [x] **Elastic Compute Cloud(Amazon EC2)**
 -Amazon Elastic Compute Cloud (Amazon EC2) provides scalable computing capacity in the AWS Cloud.
 The containerized Master and Clients will be deployed in the cloud using this service.
 - [x] **AWS Batch**
 -AWS Batch allows applications to efficiently run hundreds of thousands of batch computing jobs while optimizing compute resources.
 New Client instances will be created based on the demand for decryption.
 For every request to the Master Node, a new tcp connection is established thus new client instances will be needed.
 The master node will queue a batch job by using the BatchClient API from the AWS SDK for .NET.
--Batch Jobs are divided into 3 tasks:
+Batch Jobs are divided into 3 tasks:
 1. Computation for the Offset
 2. Decoding the text file to CSV
 3. Finding the maximum values per column and saving to JSON